 This trick can be very useful when you’re trying to get a deeper look at what’s going on with a formula in a cell.
 This puts all the information on the screen at once which is helpful when troubleshooting formulas.

-Show Formula by Converting it into Text (Apostrophe Method)
+How to Show Equation in Google Sheets by Converting it into Text (Apostrophe Method)

 If you want Google Sheets to permanently display a formula instead of a value for a specific cell, this trick is for you.

 All you need to do to force Sheets to display the formula in a cell instead of processing the formula is to add an apostrophe before the formula.